restorando/graphql-query-whitelist/README.md

 E.g: `POST /graphql?queryId=dSPDigYWUw2w9wTI9g0RrbakmsJiRFIvTUa59jnZsV4=`

-# Storing and retrievieng queries
+# Storing and retrieving queries

-There are 2 ways of storing and retrieving queries
+There are 2 ways of storing and retrieving queries:

 ### Rest API